What are cholinergic agents?

-The therapy can be used for people with autism spectrum disorder (ASD), attention deficit hyperactivity disorder (ADHD) and Alzheimer’s disease.
+The therapy can be used for autistic people and also people with attention deficit hyperactivity disorder (ADHD) and Alzheimer’s disease.
 Studies suggest the treatment might be more beneficial for older children and teenagers.

 What are cholinergic agents used for?

-This therapy aims to help people with autism spectrum disorder (ASD) feel less irritable.
-It also aims to improve the speech and behaviour of people with ASD.
+This therapy aims to help autistic people feel less irritable.
+It also aims to improve the speech and behaviour of autistic people.

 Where does cholinergic agent therapy come from?

 In the past, cholinergic agents have been used in the treatment of conditions like Alzheimer’s disease, attention deficit hyperactivity disorder (ADHD) and schizophrenia.
-More recently, the safety and effectiveness of these drugs has been examined for use with people with autism spectrum disorder (ASD).
+More recently, the safety and effectiveness of these drugs has been examined for use with autistic people.

 What is the idea behind cholinergic agent therapy?

 The brain is full of pathways and systems that control different functions, like how we learn and how memory works.
 Within the brain, cholinergic systems help control and regulate our thinking.
 These systems use a chemical called acetylcholine to transmit signals or impulses.

 If areas of the brain are low in acetylcholine, cholinergic agents can be used to stimulate acetylcholine in the brain and improve how the brain works.